theodox/theodox.github.io/pelican/content/pages/publications/game_artists_resume_guide.md

 Distributing work is somewhat tricky, because its difficult to know what hardware and software your work will be viewed on.
 The only hard and fast rule is **pay strict attention to any submission guidelines **that come with the job ads – don’t send a CD to a company that asks for VHS tapes, or vice versa!

-VHS?
+>>VHS?
 What's VHS?
+This was a looong time ago...

-It’s a ~~good idea~~ critical to have a well designed, responsive **web page. **The ability to click through from a resume email directly to the samples is a useful convenience that will endear you to the reviewer.
+It’s a ~good idea~ critical to have a well designed, responsive **web page.** The ability to click through from a resume email directly to the samples is a useful convenience that will endear you to the reviewer.
 Plus the ease of annotating allows you to include notes with your images easily and painlessly.

 As with the resume, don’t knock yourself out on the graphic design of your site unless you’re really trying to showcase your design skills – and certainly don’t take any risks with the navigation or scripts that might leave a visitor stranded and annoyed.
 It’s also best to keep Flash or Shockwave components to a minimum unless you’re a web specialist and can be confident that your site works well on all browsers and platforms.
 Vanilla HTML may not be thrilling, but it will be accessible to almost anyone with a computer.
 The big drawback to using a website as primary vehicle for your portfolio is that bandwidth and storage costs may make it hard to showcase animations, turntables or 3-d models.
 Anything that takes more than a few seconds to download is in danger of being skipped by the busy screener.

-It's pretty astonishing how old fashioned that paragraph seems in light of the last seven or eight years of web history.
+>> It's pretty astonishing how old fashioned that paragraph seems in light of the last seven or eight years of web history.
 Nowadays it's easy to find sites to host high quality video and big images with minimal latency.
 Of course, today's reviewers and screeners are also much more savvy web consumers: they've been exposed to a lot of very sophisticated and subtle web design and they will be much more critical of the nuances of your presentation than might have been the case back in the day.
 This puts more stress on your presentation skills - even though there's no reason to assume that every 3-D modeler is also a web designer it's a common perception among less artsy folks who may be the first to check out your work.

-If you don't fancy yourself a web designer, shop around for a site which is image-friendly, stylish, and  doesn't compete with your artwork.
+>> If you don't fancy yourself a web designer, shop around for a site which is image-friendly, stylish, and  doesn't compete with your artwork.
 You don't even need to shell out for a custom site hosting arrangements, there are plenty of free make-your-own-site and blogging services that can be used for portfolio hosting.
 Sites like [Behance](https://www.behance.net/about) and [CarbonMade](https://carbonmade.com/) are specifically designed for portfolio hosting and generally help to showcase your work rather than competing with it.
+[SquareSpace](https://www.squarespace.com) is another  popular portfolio host.

-If you're a 3D artist you have also got a very compelling new tool in the form of Unity.
+>>If you're a 3D artist you have also got a very compelling new tool in the form of Unity.
 A simple Unity demo app (either downloadable or hosted using the Unity web player) can be a far more effective sales tool than folder of stills: you can not only showcase your modelling skills but many nuances of shading and texturing are much more obvious with a turntable or a walkaround camera than they are in a static shot.

 **CD-Roms **are cheap to make and easy to mail.
 They excel distributing large files (for example game levels and 3-d model source files).
 You can also use them to distribute images either as individual files or a self-contained HTML website.
 If you use standard image formats (such as JPEG) and HTML or plain text notes, you can burn your CD as ISO-9660 format to make it work on Macs, PCs and Linux.
 Unfortunately animation and video files which depend on downloadable codecs or rely on system resources can easily cause trouble between different OS’s.
 MPEG-1 (VCD) and MPEG-2 (DVD) formats are cross platform, but not trivial to author – if you create a VCD or DVD format reel be sure to test it on both computers and consumer DVD players!

-Nowadays, If you do have to bring physical media - say, extra ammo for your interview, or a quick demo while you're hitting a job fair booth at GDC - use a flash drive (bring multiples in case somebody asks to keep it!).
+>>Nowadays, If you do have to bring physical media - say, extra ammo for your interview, or a quick demo while you're hitting a job fair booth at GDC - use a flash drive (bring multiples in case somebody asks to keep it!).
 Laptops are of course a great demo medium, but for hands on demos a tablet can be more effective: even though the screen is smaller the tactile nature of tablet navigation and the ease of zooming in on a detail make for a much more intimate experience.
 Keep an eye out for image or portfolio hosting sites that work well and smoothly with your tablet when you're shopping for a place to host your stuff.

-~~For this reason you may prefer to deliver motion materials (especially animations, but also game footage and turntables) on **VHS tape**.
+<strike>For this reason you may prefer to deliver motion materials (especially animations, but also game footage and turntables) on **VHS tape**.
 Until fairly a few years ago VHS was the standard way to distribute demo material, and many companies still demand VHS as the only submission format.
 It’s is a reliable way to distribute motion media, but it’s a poor way to demonstrate stills, detailed textures, or model wireframes.
-It’s also unfortunately true that sending a VHS tape to a company without a VCR is a waste of time and postage.~~
+It’s also unfortunately true that sending a VHS tape to a company without a VCR is a waste of time and postage.</strike>

-It's kind of sad that I am actually embarrassed to have written about VHS tape in 2006.
+>>It's kind of sad that I am actually embarrassed to have written about VHS tape in 2006.
 I mean, it was a long time ago, right?
 Not my fault!
 I liked Betamax better anyway.

 ## Wrapup

 That pretty much concludes our tour through the battle-scarred wastes of the job search.
 It might seem like this is a lot to go through for a simple job application, but almost every rule we’ve laid out can be reduced to two simple ideas.